 Firstly, all the new apprenticeship standards, including the Food and Drink Process Operator, are developed ‘by employers for employers.’
 Nobody knows better what is needed in a job role than the employers themselves.
 Secondly, one of the biggest changes is that apprentices now don’t automatically qualify after ‘serving their time’.
 They need to prove their new skills at something called ‘end-point assessment’ or EPA.
 EPA is the name given to a series of tests that happen towards the end of an apprenticeship.
-Food production line apprentices must succeed at end-point assessment to achieve their food processing apprenticeship.
+Apprentices must succeed at end-point assessment to achieve their apprenticeship.

-Also, employers are now free to negotiate with their approved training provider, to ensure that they get good value training that suits their business.
+All employers can now negotiate with their approved training provider, to get good value production line training that suits their business.
 They are also free to choose their own end-point assessment organisation.